By Faye Martins, Jenny Park, and Narendra Maheshri

-Additionally, the act of transforming such methods into our voice and style as teachers is a creative act in itself.
-You’ll gain something new (or re-gain something forgotten), which – more importantly – is something to pass unto your students.
+Additionally, transforming such methods into our voice and style as teachers is a creative act.
+You’ll gain something new (or re-gain something forgotten), which – more importantly – is something to pass on to your students.
 Choosing Yoga techniques for a lesson plan is easier when we are active in our studies.

 Inspire Yourself Outside Yoga

 Many yoga instructors I know have creative interests outside of yoga – from music to dance to painting.
 These areas can indeed offer creative inspiration for yoga practice and teaching.

 Commonalities and connections between those disciplines and yoga can illuminate universal truths or less broad – but nuanced and intriguing – ideas.
 Shape, line, texture, tone, and other qualities explored in different art forms can inspire asana sequencing.

 Flow of Creativity

 Engaging in our favorite creative activities can also energize and motivate us.
 This process can ease the beginning signs of burnout – one of which is a lack or low level of creativity, but which also includes fatigue and tending toward negative moods.

 We might be able to sometimes time and schedule these activities around when we might benefit most from a flow of creativity – for instance, painting or going to a dance class before sequencing a class, or planning a workshop.

 As with getting back to more consistent practice, this can come through personal creative exploration or engaging with teachers or peers.
 We don’t have to struggle through a lack of creativity when our work continues to call for it.